If a dispute has reached court, a deed of settlement and release may not be necessary, as terms of settlement can form part of a consent judgment.

 For an example of what terms of settlement could look like, see

-Sample Terms of Settlement in the 'Debt - small claims' section of this website.
+Sample Terms of Settlement in the 'Local Court - small claims' section of this website.

 Consent Orders are orders agreed to by both parties to a dispute and then made by the court.
 If you reach an agreement, you may want to have the court make Consent Orders.
 Consent Orders are generally easier to enforce than an agreement as they have the same effect as a decision of the court.
 You can agree that Consent Orders will be filed with the court in your Terms of Settlement and write what the Consent Orders will be in that document.